 - You need full immunization status to participate.
 The status is defined by §22a Infektionsschutzgesetz (as valid from October 1st, 2022) in Germany.
 Simplified, this means one of these cases:

 - If you feel sick or are sick you cannot enter the event.
 Please stay home and get well soon.
 Even if it’s just a cold, you don’t want to spread your germs among your fellow dancers.

-- If you get tested positive for Covid-19 up to 14 days after the event please contact us immediately.
+- If you get tested positive for Covid-19 up to 10 days after the event please contact us immediately.
 We will anonymously inform everyone involved so they can test themselves.